-- 5.2.2.4 Low-speed manoeuvre 5.2.2.4.1 The MOIS shall at least operate for all forward vehicle speeds above 0 km/h until 10 km/h and for all cyclist speeds between 3 km/h and 10 km/h - 5.2.2.4.2 When performing a low-speed manoeuvre, the MOIS shall provide an information signal, while driving straight, for adult cyclists that are stationary or moving forward in a direction parallel to the vehicle median longitudinal plane at relative speeds between 0 and 10 km/h, and located within an area bounded by the nearside and offside vehicle and the maximum and minimum forward detection planes.
+- A VRU is not moving perpendicularly for the potential moving-off manoeuvre - A VRU is moving less than 3 kph or more than 5 kph - 5.2.2.2.
+Potential moving-off manoeuvre - 5.2.2.2.1.
+When performing a potential moving-off manoeuvre, the MOIS shall provide an information signal for VRUs moving at speeds of between 3 km/h and 5 km/h, when travelling from the nearside and offside of the vehicle in a direction perpendicular to the vehicle median longitudinal plane and located within an area bounded by the maximum and minimum forward separation planes and the nearside and offside separation planes. - 5.2.2.3.
+Low-speed manoeuvre - 5.2.2.3.1.
+When performing a low-speed manoeuvre, the MOIS shall provide an information signal for adult and child cyclists that are stationary or moving forward in a direction parallel to the vehicle median longitudinal plane at speeds of between 0 km/h and 10 km/h and located within an area bounded